creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-20-tabular-explainability.md

 <p style="text-align: center;font-style:italic">Figure 5 - CT’s best group of features per method by class</p>

 * Analysis of the proportion of samples who considered each concept group to be the best for CT and segmented by predicted class
-* AVG demonstrates minimal to no alteration in its distribution according to the class, which sounds strange
+* AVG demonstrates minimal to no alteration in its distribution according to the class, which seems strange
 * MLA assigns explainability to three different concept groups for each class, with varying proportion depending on the class
 * Strong alignment between LL and MLA behaviors
 * Soil type seems to be a discriminating factor only for the LL and MLA methods